mrwiora/pki-tutorial/docs/index.rst

 Examples
 ================
 The examples are meant to be done in order, each providing the basis for the ones that follow.
 They are deliberately low on prose, we prefer to let the configuration files and command lines speak for themselves.

-Please use the links at the bottom of each page for details!
+At the bottom of each page is a reference section containing links to relevant parts of the OpenSSL documentation.
+Please use these links for details on command line options and configuration settings.

 Note: You need at least OpenSSL 1.0.1.
 Check with::